Findependum/findependum.github.io/README.md

 ## Reporting for investers

- :confused: do you buy crypto investment signals?
+ :confused: do you buy crypto investment signals?<br>
- :confused: are you unsure about the real quality of these signals?
+ :confused: are you unsure about the real quality of these signals?<br>

 ## Reporting for channel owners